chevah/geck/content/defects-tech-debt.rst

 <http://ronjeffries.com/xprog/articles/refactoring-not-on-the-backlog/>`_
 article by Ron Jeffries.

-We use the `FIXME:1234:` marker to signal and acknowledge a section of code which was created as a tech-debt.
-We will leave the tech-debt unpaid and will try to pay it next time we hit an issue with that section of code.

 Sometimes your experience tells you that a section of code is not right and that it can be implemented as re-usable section.
 When you only had one use case for that code is very hard to create a